sordina/Deadpan-DDP/README.md

 * Connect to server
 * Respond to PING
 * Print all incomming EJSON server messages
-* Send EJson formatted lines of input to server as messages
+* Send EJson formatted lines of input to server as messages (with readline support)

 ### Library